Dharma Productions: 2010–present

-March 2016 saw the release of Shakun Batra's family comedy-drama Kapoor & Sons starring Rishi Kapoor, Ratna Pathak Shah, Rajat Kapoor, Fawad Khan, Sidharth Malhotra, and Alia Bhatt.
-This was followed in September 2016 by Nitya Mehra's time-travel romance Baar Baar Dekho, a co-production with Excel Entertainment starring Katrina Kaif and Sidharth Malhotra.
-In October 2016, Karan Johar's musical romantic drama Ae Dil Hai Mushkil, featuring Anushka Sharma, Ranbir Kapoor, Aishwarya Rai Bachchan and Fawad Khan in lead roles, was released.
-This was followed in November 2016 by Gauri Shinde's coming-of-age drama Dear Zindagi, which Dharma co-produced with Red Chillies Entertainment and Hope Productions.
-Starring Alia Bhatt and Shah Rukh Khan, the film addresses themes of mental health and wellness.

-In January 2017, Dharma released Shaad Ali's romantic comedy OK Jaanu starring Aditya Roy Kapur and Shraddha Kapoor, a Hindi-language remake of Mani Ratnam's Tamil film O Kadhal Kanmani (2015).
-This was followed by Shashank Khaitan's romantic comedy Badrinath Ki Dulhania (2017) starring Varun Dhawan and Alia Bhatt.
-The film was a follow-up to 2014's Humpty Sharma Ki Dulhania.
-In April 2017, the company distributed the Hindi version of Baahubali 2: The Conclusion.
-It became the highest-grossing film in India.
-The next was Abhay Chopra's mystery thriller Ittefaq, an adaptation of Yash Chopra's 1969 film of the same name.
-Co-produced with Red Chillies Entertainment and BR Films, the film starred Akshaye Khanna, Sidharth Malhotra and Sonakshi Sinha in lead roles.

-Dharma's first release of 2018 was Meghna Gulzar's spy thriller Raazi starring Alia Bhatt and Vicky Kaushal, based on Harinder Sikka's novel Calling Sehmat.
-The film was a critical and commercial success.
+Dharma's first release of 2018 was Meghna Gulzar's spy thriller Raazi, starring Alia Bhatt and Vicky Kaushal, based on Harinder Sikka's novel Calling Sehmat.
+The film emerged as a critical and commercial success.
 Later that year came Shashank Khaitan's romance Dhadak (2018), which launched the careers of lead actors Ishaan Khatter and Janhvi Kapoor.
 This was an adaptation of the Marathi film Sairat (2016).
 In November 2018, a new sector of the company was introduced called Dharmatic, focusing on producing digital content for online distribution.

-In 2019, Anurag Singh's Kesari, a period drama based on the Battle of Saragarhi, starring Akshay Kumar and Parineeti Chopra in lead roles.
+In 2019, Anurag Singh's Kesari, a period drama based on the Battle of Saragarhi, starred Akshay Kumar and Parineeti Chopra in lead roles.
 The film earned Rs.
-200 crores worldwide in the box office and is currently Kumar's highest grossing film.
-This was followed by Abhishek Varman's period romantic drama Kalank featuring Madhuri Dixit, Sonakshi Sinha, Alia Bhatt, Varun Dhawan, Aditya Roy Kapur, and Sanjay Dutt.
-Then came the social comedy-drama Good Newwz starring Akshay Kumar, Kareena Kapoor Khan, Diljit Dosanjh and Kiara Advani directed by debutant Raj Mehta which released on 27 December 2019.
+200 crores worldwide in the box office and is currently Kumar's highest-grossing film.

-On August 12, 2020, Dharma released the biopic Gunjan Saxena: The Kargil Girl starring Jahnvi Kapoor in the lead.
-Following this, it released the biopic Shershaah starring Sidharth Malhotra and Kiara Advani, based on the life of Capt.
-Vikram Batra, on August 12, 2021.
+Dharma released the biopic Gunjan Saxena: The Kargil Girl starring Jahnvi Kapoor in the lead on August 12, 2020.
+On 12 August 2021, it released the biographical film based on the life of Capt.
+Vikram Batra, Shershaah, which won several accolades, including the National Film Award – Special Jury Award and the Filmfare Award for Best Film.

+In 2024, Adar Poonawalla, CEO of Serum Institute of India, acquired a 50% stake in Karan Johar's Dharma Productions for approximately ₹1000 crore.